The Voice (franchise): Non-televised shows

 There were non-televised shows as not seen in the various format of the franchise such as The Voice of the Ocean (US) with Princess Cruises, The Voice of the Ocean (Germany) with AIDA Cruises, The Voice of the Sea (Italian) with Costa Cruises, The Voice Univa and The Voice Teens Univa (Spanish) with Grupo Telecentro in Mexico.

 The Voice around the world

-A combined 707 singers have won The Voice, The Voice Kids, The Voice Teens, The Voice Senior, The Voice All-Stars, The Voice Rap, The Voice Generations, and The Voice Native Songs in 75 countries/regions.
+A combined 749 singers have won The Voice, The Voice Kids, The Voice Teens, The Voice Senior, The Voice All-Stars, The Voice Rap, The Voice Generations, The Voice Native Songs, and The Voice Pride in 76 countries/regions.
 Each winner is given a recording contract, a monetary prize, and a title as that nation's "Voice".
 The first winner was Ben Saunders from The Voice of Holland.
-The most recent was Alyssa Delpopolo from The Voice Australia.
+The most recent was Janiru Kavinda from The Voice Teens Sri Lanka.